Jinojanashi/library_app/README.md

 - use angular 12 and bootstrap 5
 - unfinished about link angular with mongodb
 - db data is in database directory
-- Structure file
-- Document file
+- Document & Structure file